0xRampey/blog/_posts/2020-10-19-hello-dark-mode.md

 ![]({{ site.baseurl }}/images/dark-side.gif)

 I also need not explain to you the benefits of having dark mode enabled *unless* you masochistically enjoy straining your eyes with bright light.
-For someone who spends a good part of the day stuck behind a screen, I'd like to save my eyes for physical reality.
+For someone who spends a good part of the day stuck behind a screen, I'd like to save my eyes for other things like squinting at sign boards and being able to identify people until they're only 6 feet away.

 Since I have not dabbled in designing dark mode experiences before, I plan to keep this process simple and understandable.
-We shall be using a bunch of simple css rules while (mostly) following Material Design dark theme [guidelines](https://material.io/design/color/dark-theme.html).
+We shall be using a bunch of simple css rules while following Material Design dark theme [guidelines](https://material.io/design/color/dark-theme.html) (mostly).

 Here's the sample fastpages sample blog [post](https://fastpages.fast.ai/jupyter/2020/02/20/test.html) without Dark mode: